viant/neatly/README.md

 ### Accessing meta data

-For every object the following attributes will be set, thus they should be treated as reserved keyword, unless object needs to expose the following functionality:
+For every object the following attributes will be set as object values, thus they should be treated as reserved keyword,  unless object needs to expose them.

  1) **Tag** name of currently processing tag.
- 2) **TagIndex** index value if within iterator processing stage.
+ 2) **TagIndex** index value if within tag range.
- 3) **Subpath** expanded value of subpath if it has been defined as column.
+ 3) **Subpath**  defined subpath.

 ### Comments

 In order to skip loading line start line with // followed by some optional comments.

 <a name="Usage"></a>
 ## Usage